TSP

 3. Profit-taking.
 A fund that returns 42%+ in 12 months attracts institutional profit-taking when macro conditions shift.
 That is normal market behavior, not a sign that the I Fund is broken.

-The result: roughly a 6-7 percentage point YTD reversal in days.
-And the Reddit post "I Fund may be down 5% in one day" collected 186 comments from federal employees trying to figure out what to do.
+The result: the I Fund fell about 9.35% in March alone, its worst month of the year.
+The Reddit post "I Fund may be down 5% in one day" collected 186 comments from federal employees trying to figure out what to do.

 Why This Volatility Is Normal, Not a Crisis